webui/core/README.md

  * ``button`` - button
  * ``input`` - input field (can be: search, password, date, datetime, ...)
  * ``select`` - in addition to default behaviour can be filtered with user input and dynamic data loading
+ * ``text`` - one or multiple paragraphs inside this block.
+Can be inline-editable
+ * ``form`` - can be used to validate all data and send to server as one solid request

 #### Complex elements